garyrussell/message-stream-processing/README.md

 This is a useful interface to refer too.
 Here you can see where messages are going and what Exchanges and Queues are created.

-The 'simple-message-producer' and SCDF itself will create the Rabbit Exchanges and Queues it required at run time.
+The 'simple-message-producer' and SCDF itself will create the Rabbit Exchanges and Queues it required at run-time.

 No configuration of the Rabbit Service is required for this demo.